sapegin/washingcode-book/manuscript/Code_style.md

 }
 ```

-Or I had two spaces in front of inline comments to better separate them from code:
+Or I had two spaces in front of inline comments to better separate them from the code:

 <!-- prettier-ignore -->
 ```js
 const volume = 200;  // ml
 ```

-So if any other developer touched my code, they would definitely make it inconsistent, because unlikely they would follow _my code style_ — so uncommon it was.
+So if any other developer touched my code, they would definitely make it inconsistent, because it unlikely they would follow _my code style_ — so uncommon it was.
 And code review would be a nightmare if I wanted to enforce _my code style_.

 ## Not all code styles are good